 Can an entrepreneurial team immigrate to Canada together?

-Citizenship and Immigration Canada understands that business ventures are often developed by an entrepreneurial team.
+Citizenship and Immigration Canada understands that an entrepreneurial team often develops business ventures.
 Therefore, a commitment certificate and letter of support may identify up to five persons.

 Will I have to invest my own money if I want to apply for a start-up visa?